lepton-eda/lepton-eda/README.md

 Introduction
 ============

-The Lepton EDA suite provides schematic capture, netlisting into over 30 netlist formats, and many other features.
+Lepton EDA is a suite of free software tools for designing electronics.
+It provides schematic capture, netlisting into over 30 netlist formats, and many other features.
 It was forked from the [gEDA/gaf suite](http://wiki.geda-project.org/geda:gaf) in late 2016 by most of its active developers at that time.